readingcapital/readingcapital.github.io/volume-1/chapter-01.01-detailed-commentary.md

 lunch is pretty absurd.
 If I am hungry a bicycle does not help, if I want to get from A to B lunch is of no help.

-However, for many people these alternatives, comparisions and quantifications appear as rather straight-forward.
+However, for many people these alternatives, comparisons and quantifications appear as rather straight-forward.
 They think about their day-to-day life and there such questions appear quite often … due to limited spending power: "Do I treat myself to a good meal and don't go to the pub or vice versa?"
 However,